VeeKiraRay/fever-sos___dangun-feveron___rom-hack-patches/README.md

 - Change the initials of the default top-5 scores
 - Change the number of disco men the default top-5 have
 - Change ship color (P1 and P2)
-- Have 255 lives if you select start with 5 lives options from settings.
-Other number of lives settings work as normal.
+- Have 255 lives if you select start with 5 lives options from settings (Other number of lives settings work as normal)

 ### Background
 These are  my first rom hacks and other people have already done most of the heavy lifting regarding Fever SOS and the Dangun Feveron rom hacks.